ladsantos/RV_PS2017/README.md

 # RV_PS2017

-Jupyter Notebooks for the **radial velocities** tutorials at the Precision Spectroscopy Workshop 2017, held at the *Instituto de Astronomia, Geofísica e Ciências Atmosféricas* (*Universidade de São Paulo*) in August 2017.
+Jupyter Notebooks for the **radial velocities** tutorial at the Precision Spectroscopy Workshop 2017, held at the *Instituto de Astronomia, Geofísica e Ciências Atmosféricas* (*Universidade de São Paulo*) in August 2017.
+If you have suggestions or corrections, just [open a GitHub issue](https://github.com/RogueAstro/RV_PS2017/issues).

 Summary of this README:
 1. [Requirements](https://github.com/RogueAstro/RV_PS2017#1-requirements)